michaelxwang/michaelxwang.github.io/cat/tax/_posts/2025-12-31-tax-check-list.md

 - Have a valid Social Security Number.
 - Cannot file Married Filing Separately.
 - Income below phase-out threshold ($150,000 if Single and $300,000 if Married Filing Jointly).

+### Trump account (also called a 530A account).

+- Who qualifies: Any U.S. citizen child under 18, potentially with a $1,000 seed if born 2025 - 2028.
+- Who opens it: Parent/guardian (custodian) files Form 4547 or uses trumpaccounts.gov, then opens a Trump (530A) account at a brokerage once available.
+- Where: Major brokers/banks that support Trump accounts (e.g., Fidelity, Schwab, others - check each firm’s implementation starting mid‑2026).
+- What it invests in: Only very low‑cost U.S. stock index mutual funds/ETFs, no sector bets or leverage.
+- Why open one: To capture the $1,000 federal seed (if eligible) and long‑term tax‑deferred equity growth for a child, with relatively simple, low‑fee investing.

+Fun trivia: Form 4547 echoes that Trump is the 45th and 47th president.
+My tax software does not support the form as of now.

 ### Medical Insurance Documents